-Even if you don’t have a sunburn, this after sun lotion recipe is a summer necessity to re-hydrate and soothe sun-kissed skin.
+Even if you don’t have a sunburn, this after-sun salve recipe is a summer necessity to re-hydrate and soothe sun-kissed skin.
 Apply it after a good scrub in the shower to remove sunscreen residue.
-Slather on this balm and your skin will drink in the oils and butters, dealing with sun damaged skin while you sleep.
+Slather on this balm and your skin will drink in the oils and butters, dealing with sun-damaged skin while you sleep.

-The sun just keeps getting hotter doesn’t it?
+The sun just keeps getting hotter, doesn’t it?
 A few weeks ago my nephews were caught out at an event longer than they expected to be and as a result of embracing the fun outdoor activities they brought home an unwelcome souvenir: sunburns.
 The heat radiated off their pink cheeks, shoulders, and noses and I could see how it was taking a toll on their energy.
-The next day they were heading off on vacation so I whipped up a batch of the after sun lotion that I use on my skin all summer long.
+The next day they were heading off on vacation so I whipped up a batch of the after-sun salve that I use on my own skin all summer long.

 Related: Sunscreen Lip Balm Recipe